martysama0134/how-to-mt2-general/how-to-manually-debug-crashes-with-vs/README.md

-# How to manually debug with VisualStudio
+# How to manually debug crashes with VisualStudio

 1. Go to Debug -> Options and Settings...
 [ClickMe](https://i.imgur.com/N6l5hUE.png)